codeplaysoftware/cuda-to-sycl-nbody/README.md

 If you `nbodygl` on a remote machine with X-forwarding, sending the rendered frames across the net will be a significant bottleneck.
 This can be worked around by making use of [Xvfb](https://linux.die.net/man/1/xvfb) which provides a *virtual* X display.
 You can then read from the memory mapped file to write to e.g. MP4 output.

 The script `./scripts/xvfb.sh` runs `nbodygl` in this manner, producing a video file `output.mp4`.
 Note that this script will run the simulation until manually terminated.

+## Performance Scaling for Demos

+We've previously discussed the desire for a simulation which is *visibly* slower when the physics kernel isn't well optimized.
+With current default settings, the rendering takes longer (~55ms) than the simulation (10ms).
+However, altering three of the simulation parameters provides almost complete control of the ratio of render to simulation time.

+Firstly, the number of particles (`numParticles` [above](#Simulation)) has a large effect on the simulation time, as the computation scales with O(n<sup>2</sup>).
+By default, 12.8k particles (50 * 256) are rendered, but increasing this to 64k particles (250 * 256), the simulation time increases from 10ms to ~170ms.

+Alternatively, simulation time can be arbitrarily raised or lowered by changing both timestep size (`dt` [above](#Simulation)) and simultion steps per rendered frame (`simIterationsPerFrame`, [above](#Simulation)).
+By default, a timestep size of 0.005 is used, and 4 simulation steps are taken per rendered frame (Note that `scripts/xvfb.sh` overrides these default values with `dt = 0.001` and `simIterationsPerFrame = 5`).

+To increase the simulation time by a factor of 5, for example, simply divide `dt` by 5 and multiply `simIterationsPerFrame` by 5.
+This will produce *almost* identical output.
+Take care with *increasing* `dt` to get the opposite effect; above a certain value, the simulation will become unstable & you may see this manifest as unphysical behaviour (very fast moving stars exploding out from the centre).
+Instability at large `dt` can be mitigated, to an extent, by increasing `distEps` or `damping`.

 ## SYCL vs. CUDA performance